microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ## Exercise 1: Data Orchestration and Ingestion

-With Azure Synapse's code-free data orchestration environment you can build ETL/ELT processes in a code-free visual environment to easily ingest data from more than 85 native connectors.
+With Azure Synapse's code-free data orchestration environment, you can build ETL/ELT processes in a code-free visual environment to quickly ingest data from more than 85 native connectors.
 Moreover, you can perform real-time analytics on streaming data directly in your data warehouse.

 ### Task 1: Data Ingestion

-Let's take a look at how we can connect to external data sources in Azure Synapse and discover the rich list of connector available for use.
+Let's take a look at how we can connect to external data sources in Azure Synapse and discover the rich list of connectors available for use.

-1. On the Synapse Home page select **Ingest**.
+1. On the Synapse Home page, select **Ingest**.

 ![Dream Demo Synapse](media/2020-04-10_15-53-52.png)

-2. In the Copy data dialog select **Next**.
+2. In the Copy data dialog, select **Next**.

 ![Properties](media/2020-04-11_11-09-46.png)